May 7, 2018

 First, bring your team together without the client.
 A meeting like this gives the team an opportunity to look at what is being asked, what the deliverables are, what the timeline is, etc. Plus, it offers a safe space where everyone has the opportunity to ask questions and push back on areas where they have concerns.

 Next, hold a kickoff call or meeting with the client.
 In this meeting, both parties can ask questions about the project and set expectations.
 Holding this meeting gives your team the opportunity to get a better sense of the client—their personality and style preferences that may inform the work.

 Clear and ample communication is key to avoiding chaos in request management.
 Taking the time to review the request, both as a team and with your client, eliminates confusion, rework, and delays down the road and helps set clearer expectations for everyone.

 Kill Your Chaos with Effective Request Management

 When I wrote that these are simple steps to reducing request chaos I wasn't implying they can be effective in one day.
 In fact, adjusting your process to apply these tips and convincing your whole team to join you will probably be a process that requires some time.
-(Refer to this Complete Guide to Request Management for more best practices on how to successfully improve your request process.)
 But in comparison to the return on investment—improved productivity, increased team morale, fewer missed deadlines, more satisfied clients, less confusion and stress, etc.—they truly are simple steps that are worth the effort.